lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 concerns into input, model, update, and render modules (well, "sections" of a single file, for these particular examples).

-The idea is to be able to pause the program with a keyboard.
+The idea is to be able to pause the program with the keyboard.
 So let's add another signal to the `input`, say, `Keyboard.enter`.

 {% highlight haskell %}